opengeospatial/geosciml-json-code-sprint/Findings_from_Code_Sprint_May26.md

 For validating a JSON instance yourself, other JSON Schema validators can be used.
 An example is the online tool at https://www.jsonschemavalidator.net/.

-Here is an example of a JSON Schema fragment for validating against the schema definition for feature type BoreholeView from GeoSciMLLite, with the schema file published (for the code sprint) on https://ext.iide.dev:
+Here is an example of a JSON Schema fragment for validating against the schema definition for feature type BoreholeView from GeoSciMLLite, with the schema file published (for the code sprint) on `https://ext.iide.dev` (note that interactive instruments will keep the files there at least until July 31, 2026 - they may be removed any time thereafter):

 ```json
 {